 Supplements and medications can play a supportive role in PCOS weight loss, but they should never replace proper nutrition, lifestyle changes, or medical guidance.
 What works for one person may not be appropriate for another, so it’s always best to consult a healthcare professional before starting any new treatment.

-One of the most commonly recommended supplements for PCOS is inositol, particularly myo-inositol and D-chiro-inositol.
+One of the most commonly recommended supplements for PCOS is inositol, particularly myo inositol and D chiro inositol.
 These compounds help improve insulin sensitivity, support hormonal balance, and may reduce cravings, making weight loss more manageable for some individuals.
-Omega-3 fatty acids are another helpful supplement, as they can reduce inflammation and support metabolic health.
+Omega 3 fatty acids are another helpful supplement, as they can reduce inflammation and support metabolic health.

 Vitamin D deficiency is common in people with PCOS and has been linked to insulin resistance and weight gain.
 Correcting low vitamin D levels may support overall metabolic function.
 Magnesium can also be beneficial for blood sugar regulation, stress reduction, and sleep quality.